 I’ve always been a fan of Krohn Conservatory in Eden Park, but I always make a special visit during the holiday season.
 If you’ve never been to Krohn Conservatory, it’s a beautiful greenhouse with more than 3,500 species of plants from around the world with additional exhibits, such as The Butterfly exhibit, that change throughout the year.

-During the Christmas season I can always count on Krohn to have a nativity outside.
+During the Christmas season, I can count on Krohn to have a nativity outside.
 It’s usually adorned with a star on top and live animals surrounding the scene.

 The Fern House, another room on the other side of the conservatory, also has smaller trains chugging around fairy-tale creatures and their magical habitats.
 It adds a more whimsical feel to this enchanted forest.
 Again, I love that in the middle of the city we have this beautiful botanical garden!